practicalmeteor/meteor-munit/README.md

 The `msg` property is a custom error message for the assertion.

-You can use either the test object for your assertions or the included spacejamio:chai library.
+You can use either the test object for your assertions or the included practicalmeteor:chai library.

 You can see the source code [here](https://github.com/meteor/meteor/blob/devel/packages/tinytest/tinytest.js).